longxiangxu321/dtm_hw4/README.md

 ```

 ## csf.py
-This program applys a cloth simulation filtering on the point cloud to obtain ground points
+This program applys a cloth simulation filtering on the point cloud to obtain ground points.

 Modify the parameters below according to your test on your data.
 In our case, the following values were used.
 ```